christian-de-ornellas/dentist-backend-gh/README.md

-# Backend Dentist Form
+# Backend Vistoring App

 ## Welcome
-This api aims to serve the Dentist Form and organize the actions and data.
+This api aims to serve the app vistoring and organize the actions and data.

 ## Requeriments
 - Docker